ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Select by value

 With the trees layer active, open the `Select features by value` field.
 This will open a dialogue window with the names of each of this layer's fields and query boxes next to them.
 If we know the specific term we want to select by, we can enter this into the relevant query.
 Open the attribute table for this layer too.
-Copy one of the values in 'LatinName' into the `Select featurs by value` window in the relevant query box 'LatinName' and press OK.
+Copy one of the values in 'LatinName' into the `Select features by value` window in the relevant query box 'LatinName' and press OK.
 Now we can see that multiple points have been selected.
 These will all have the chosen 'LatinName' attribute.

 Multiple fields can be used at once to further refine the selection.
 Have a go at selecting by different combinations of attributes for different layers.